silexlabs/silexlabs.org/_posts/2023-01-03-silex-v3-kickoff.md

 permalink: "/silex-v3-kickoff/"

 ---
+> TL;DR: Silex website builder next version is in progress, [subscribe to the newsletter and be part of it](https://mail-list.silexlabs.org/subscription/cemnfkaVrK?locale=en-US&source=silexlabs.org "silex newsletter ")

 This is an article about the future of [Silex](https://www.silex.me/ "Silex website builder") by [Alex Hoyau](https://lexoyo.me/ "Alex Hoyau"), the official maintainer of Silex since 2009

 ![Silex v3 in 2023](/assets/twamjiao.jpg "Silex v3 in 2023")

-[Silex website builder](https://www.silex.me/ "Silex free and open source website builder since 2009") v1 was released as open source in 2009, awarded and downloaded a million times, then Silex v2 in 2010 was an online (open source SaaS) tool as well as a desktop installable app.
+[Silex website builder](https://www.silex.me/ "Silex free and open source website builder since 2009") v1 was [released as open source in 2009](https://www.silexlabs.org/silex-v1-5-3-comet-est-sortie/), awarded and downloaded a million times, then [Silex v2 in 2010 was an online (open source SaaS) tool](https://www.silexlabs.org/silex-v2-createur-de-site-web-attendiez/ "Silex v2 changes") as well as a desktop installable app.
 It is time in 2023 for the v3 to rise.
 Every major release means a major rewrite with new tech, a new paradigm.

 Today I'm aiming at a free and open source alternative to Webflow and WordPress Elementor/Divi, and it will be **hackable, self hosted, producing websites that are faster to load, greener, better at SEO.**